NemeanGames/terragenesis-collapse/README.md

 - **Events** – Random radio transmissions grant bonuses or apply pressure (e.g. oxygen leaks, horde scouts).
 Completed projects and construction also surface log entries.
+- **Urban Cell Planner** – Switch to an operations region to open the cell view.
+  Use the Blocks/Lots/Zoning toggle to visualise flood-filled blocks, frontage lots and the first-pass zoning mix by density band.
+The legend and metrics panel track proportions and flag imbalances against the configured bands.
 - **3D Map** – The Three.js world provides a terrain backdrop with toggles for rivers, roads and landmarks.
 Adjust the procedural seed or elevation scale in the Actions panel.